 You’ll also often find way too many little things cluttering up kitchen space, such as salt-and-pepper shakers, condiment jars, and over-sized utensils.
-Thankfully there are plenty of things you can do to save space here.
+These add up in no time when you’re limited to a 60m2 space.

 Start with the little things; we’ve all got a stockpile of herbs and spices we like to use.
 If you’re going for authentic foreign cuisine, you’ll need a dozen or so different flavours on hand (and let’s face it, you can never really have too much pepper and basil on your steak).

 But stockpiling your kitchen with succulent flavours needn’t be a sacrifice if you’re living in a granny flat.
-A simple spice rack is a perfect solution for hanging multiple vials with a minimal footprint, plus they’re a stylish fashion icon for your kitchen.
+A simple spice rack is a perfect solution for hanging multiple vials with a smaller footprint, plus they’re a stylish fashion icon for your kitchen.

 If you’re building a new granny flat from scratch, you’ll need to ask your builder if these are included or whether you’ll need to add them yourself.
 Overhead kitchen storage is a standard inclusion with RESCON Builders, but every supplier is different so make sure you do your research.

-Returning kitchen benches (pictured above) can double-up as a dining table and bench-top in one, Sure they’re a nice touch, but dining tables by far one of the biggest causes of clutter when you start to get short on space in your cozy granny flat.
+Returning kitchen benches (pictured above) can double-up as a dining table and bench-top in one, Sure they’re a nice touch, but dining tables by far one of the biggest causes of clutter when you start to get short on space in your cosy granny flat.
 Our clients are often amazed at how much space they gain from incorporating a returning kitchen bench.
-These are available as another optional add-on in all of RESCON’s granny flat designs.
+These are available as another optional add-on in all of our granny flat designs.

 Use Hooks & Wall Mounts

 But there’s no reason you can’t have them in your bedroom or anywhere else.
 They give you the same benefits as a traditional bookshelf or bench-top without taking up valuable floor space.

 Consolidate Your Entertainment Appliances

-This one isn’t for everyone, but if you’re big on entertainment then there’s no reason you can’t incorporate a mini home-theatre into your granny flat design.
-This actually frees up a lot of space and reduces that eye-sore of cluttered appliances taking up limited floor space.
+But if you’re big on big screens, then there’s no reason you can’t incorporate a mini home-theatre into your granny flat design.
+This actually frees up a lot of space and reduces that eye-sore of cluttered appliances around your limited floor space.

 If you’re planning on renting out, a smartly consolidated entertainment system is also a great way to attract more tenants.
-Even if you just want the basics such as a standard TV and DVD – there are still ways you can reduce the amount of living space they take up.
+Even if you just want the basics such as a standard TV and DVD – there are still ways you can reduce the amount of space they take up.

 It goes without saying that your TV should be mounted on the wall too.
 Smart TV’s are made super-thin and come with wall-mounts included for this very purpose.

 TV wall-mounts also let you adjust the viewing angle and protects them from accidental damage too.
 This can’t be stressed enough; use them!

 Remember that this isn’t a comprehensive list by any means.
-We often find people using all sorts of clever (and strange) ways to save space in your granny flat.
+There are all sorts of clever (and strange) ways to save space in your granny flat.

 Stand at your front door and make a note of any large empty spaces you see (especially on your walls and even the ceilings).
-Then think of ways you can utilize these empty spaces without anything touching the ground.
+Then think of ways you can utilise these empty spaces.
 You’ll be surprised at what you can come up with.